d99kris/namp/README.md

 |-----------------|
 | [![Build status](https://travis-ci.org/d99kris/namp.svg?branch=master)](https://travis-ci.org/d99kris/namp) |

-namp is a console-based MP3 player for Linux and macOS.
+namp is a console-based MP3 player for Linux and macOS, implemented in C++ / Qt.

 ![linux screenshot](/res/namp-linux-screenshot.png)

+For systems which do not have Qt available, a lite version of namp [namp-lite](https://github.com/d99kris/namp-lite) (Linux only) is available.

 Usage
 =====